pan-unit42/wireshark-workshop/README.md

 # wireshark-workshop
-This Github repository contains pcaps of traffic for our series of Wireshark workshop videos.
+This Github repository contains pcaps of traffic for the Unit 42 Wireshark Workshop videos.
-This repository also contains PDF files of PowerPoint slides used for these videos.
+This repository also contains PDF files of slides used in these videos.

 All zip archives are password-protected with the password: unit42